 - 1/4 tsp Black Pepper, plus more to taste

 - Fresh Chives, to garnish

-Meanwhile, melt your butter into a suitable sized pan and stir in your flour to form a paste.
-Gradually pour in your milk, continually whisking to avoid lumps forming.
+- Melt the butter in a suitably sized pan over medium heat then add garlic.
+Fry for a minute, then stir in the flour to form a roux.
+Gradually pour in the milk, continually whisking as you go to avoid lumps forming.

 - Bring to a gentle bubble, then cut the heat and stir in the gruyere and cheddar.
 Once melted, stir in the mustard, nutmeg and salt & pepper to taste.
 Stir in the roasted broccoli/cauliflower.

 - Pour into the baking dish, sprinkle over the rest of the cheddar and pop in the oven at the same temp for 20 mins or until golden/lightly charred and bubbly all around the edges.
 Allow to rest for a few mins to reform shape and cool down, then sprinkle with finely chopped chives and serve up!

 Your Private Notes: